dondealban/14n121e/content/home/tweets.md

 +++
 # A Tweet Gallery section created with the Portfolio widget.
+# This section displays selected tweets from `content/tweet/`.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
 headless = true  # This file represents a page section. active = true  # Activate this widget? true/false